“It’s not YOU, it’s what happened to you (and inside you).” - C.Courtois

 What does an SE session look like?

-Each session will involve a gentle somatic (bodily) exploration of the sensations, images, behaviours, impulses, emotion, and story associated with a difficult experience (e.g., a past trauma), as well as work to build resilience and self-regulating resources.
+Each session will involve a slow somatic (bodily) exploration of the sensations, images, instincts, impulses, emotion, and story associated with a difficult experience (e.g., a past trauma), as well as work to build resilience and self-regulating resources.
 The goal in session is to help free the body from unhealthy activation in the system, and to move towards integration, self-regulation, equilibrium, and rest.
-This will be achieved through stillness and movement, using sound and silence where necessary, with a focus on bringing the trauma to its completion.
+This will be achieved in stillness and with movement, with sound and in silence, where appropriate, with a focus on bringing the trauma to its completion.

-*These sessions are not exclusively designed for people who have been in “life or death” situations.
-This approach is suitable for anyone who has experienced difficult events in which they felt overwhelming feelings of fear, helplessness, loss of control, and/or lack of support, and where their boundaries were violated or ruptured.
+These sessions are not exclusively designed for people who have been in “life or death” situations.
+This approach is suitable for anyone who has experienced difficult events in which they felt overwhelming feelings of fear, helplessness, loss of control, and/or lack of support, where their needs/ instincts were silenced or stifled, and where their boundaries were violated or ruptured.
+This method can be particularly helpful for those with difficulties remembering details or expressing their reaction to an experience.
+For those with low distress tolerance (to emotion/ sensation), early sessions will focus on resource (skill) building and self regulation capacity.

 Therapy Options

 Sessions can be done in person, or online.
-To schedule an appointment, visit the “Contact page” or you can contact me at drsabinasarin@gmail.com.
+To schedule an appointment, visit the “Contact page”.